ExtendRealityLtd/VRTK/README.md

 [![VRTK logo][VRTK-Image]](#)

-> ### VRTK v4 beta - Virtual Reality Toolkit
+> ### VRTK Farm Yard Example - Virtual Reality Toolkit
-> A productive toolkit for rapidly building spatial computing solutions in the Unity software.
+> A Farm Yard example scene of how to use VRTK v4 for rapidly building spatial computing solutions in the Unity software.
 > #### Requires the Unity software version 2018.3.10f1 (or above).

 [![License][License-Badge]][License]